oCIS - ownCloud Infinite Scale

 - Storage space registries manage the list of storage spaces a user has access to.
 They may subscribe to storage spaces in order to receive notifications about changes on behalf of an end users mobile or desktop client.

 - Storage providers can hold multiple storage spaces.
 At an oCIS instance, there might be a dedicated storage provider responsible for users personal storage spaces.
-There might be multiple, sharing the load or there might be just one, hosting all types of storage spaces.
+There might be multiple, either to shard the load, provide different levels of redundancy or support custom workflows.
+Or there might be just one, hosting all types of storage spaces.

 As an example, Einstein might want to share something with Marie, who has an account at a different identity provider and uses a different storage space registry.
 The process makes use of OpenID Connect (OIDC) for authentication and would look something like this: